Part 4. Regulations Applying in All Districts

 18.50.100 Sight obstructions at intersections and driveways.

 A. Intersections.
-Visibility at street intersections shall not be blocked above a height of two and a half feet or greater above the top of the curb or three feet or greater above the edge of pavement by vegetation or structures, including but not limited to fences and walls.
-For standard, flat lots on local streets, where the corner forms a 90-degree angle, this restriction applies to all land within a triangular area bounded by the right-of-way lines 35 feet back from the point of their intersection (see diagram).
+Visibility at street intersections shall not be blocked above a height of two and one-half feet or greater above the top of the curb or three feet or greater above the edge of pavement by vegetation or structures, including but not limited to fences and walls.
+For standard, flat lots on local streets, where the corner forms a 90-degree angle, this restriction applies to all land within a triangular area bounded by the edge of pavement 35 feet back from the point of their intersection (see diagram) subject to review and approval by the director of public works and community development.
 For corner lots which are not flat, are irregularly shaped, or are adjacent to a collector street, arterial, or expressway, the director of public works and community development may impose a stricter standard in order to provide adequate visibility, comparable to that on a standard, flat lot.

 SIGHT DISTANCES